 Season Summary: 2004

-A massive premiership hangover was experienced in 2004, exacerbated by a high injury toll of both Williamstown and Collingwood players (including the career-ending head injury to Marcus Baldwin at Bendigo in round 11) and the loss of experienced personnel such as Adrian Fletcher (retired) and Josh Mahoney (drafted to Pt.
-Adelaide), along with many of the Collingwood-listed players who were involved with the premiership in 2003.
+A massive premiership hangover was experienced in 2004, exacerbated by a high injury toll of both Williamstown and Collingwood players (including the career-ending head injury to Marcus Baldwin at Bendigo in round 11) and the loss of experienced personnel such as Adrian Fletcher (retired) and Josh Mahoney (drafted to Port Adelaide AFL), along with many of the Collingwood-listed players who were involved with the premiership in 2003.

 A number of Reserves players stepped up from their flag side of the previous year to cover these losses, most notably Luke Jarrad, Luke Theodore, Kane McKenzie, Terry Knight and Nick McArdle.
 Clinton Proctor joined the Club from Gippsland.